 Even the base Civic is almost too expensive for an “under $20,000” list, but you can still grab this all-time reliability machine right at our maximum price point.
-We don’t have to tell you the Civic is reliable, comfortable, and may outlive you, but the 2016 has been redesigned to look and drive sportier, with more features (like automatic climate control and speed-sensitive stereo volume control) and improved fuel economy (42 mpg highway).
+We don’t have to tell you the Civic is reliable, comfortable, and may outlive you, but the new Civic has been redesigned to look and drive sportier, with more features (like automatic climate control and speed-sensitive stereo volume control) and improved fuel economy (42 mpg highway).
 You’ll have to “settle” for the 2.0 liter four with a six-speed manual to get in at $20K, but with a Civic, you always know it will be worth it.

 This car isn’t for everyone, because it’s somewhat funky-looking – and it’s a station wagon.
 For those who want a roomy ride with decent handling for less than $20,000, though, it fits the bill.
 The $16,000 1.6 liter base model has very little pep so you’ll want to opt for the Soul+, which adds another $4K to the price but also adds a 2.0 liter with 164 hp that makes this Kia enjoyable to drive.
 Included extras like hands-free Bluetooth operation and satellite radio turn the Soul+ into an odd-looking but well-equipped and spacious ride – at least, for those who don’t think it’s ugly.